raceychan/ididi/README.md

 ### Override class dependency resolution

-You can control how ididi resolve a dependency during testing, by register the test double of the dependency using `dg.node`
+You can control how ididi resolve a dependency during testing, by register the test double of the dependency using

+- `Graph.override`
+- `entry.replace`

 Example:
 For the following dependent